 September.
 The hot weather continues in early September, but as the month progresses, it will gradually start to cool while the sea is especially pleasant for swimming and snorkeling.
 The average high temperature along the coast dips back into the upper 70s, with days often idyllic.
 This is another one of the best times for a cruise, and if you come late in the month, it could be perfect timing for enjoying Truffle Days on the Istrian peninsula in early October, just plan to pack a light jacket for cooler days and evenings.

 October.
-Many places in Croatia start to shut down in early October, but this month can be ideal for those who want to enjoy sightseeing in the cities.
+Many places in Croatia start to shut down in early October, but this month can be ideal for those who want to enjoy sightseeing in the cities and are looking for cheap flights to Croatia.
 There will be some cruises running during the first half of the month, though like May, it comes with a bit of a risk for some inclement weather.
 There is a chance it might rain, while afternoon temperatures tend to be around 70°F along the coast.
 If you plan to visit now, you’ll want to pack a mix of clothing for both warm and cooler days along with a light rain jacket.

-Call our travel experts on +1 844 879 7838 or visit our website to start planning your dream vacation to Croatia!
+Call our travel experts on +1 844 879 7838 or visit our website to start planning your dream Croatia vacation!

 Lydia July 18th, 2019